15 Internet Relics We Miss (and Some We Don't)

 Loved for his humor and charm, Jeeves was dropped in 2006 -- along with the site’s overall popularity as well.
 Although the site is still around as Ask.com, without Jeeves it will never be the same.

 Forget Wordpress or GoDaddy.
 In the late '90s, when you needed to create a website you turned to GeoCities.
 Where else could you publicize your life through an animated web page garnished with dancing cats and twinkling little stars?

 Back when virtually no other tech company was offering free web hosting, GeoCities filled the demand for personalized websites.
-Celebrities, brands, businesses, movies (check out Warner Bro.'s Space Jam) -- everyone used Geocities.
+Celebrities, brands, businesses, movies -- everyone used Geocities.
 That is, until Yahoo came around and purchased GeoCities in 1999 -- marking the beginning of the end for the web-hosting service.